 My take: I think the Underscore nails the comfort angle for tall backs.
 The interior feels bigger than it looks because the walls are straight and the floor stays supportive.

-- Type: Freestanding, double-ended
+- Type: Freestanding, oval soaking tub

-- Size: About 71 x 31 to 32 inches
+- Size: About 67 x 32 inches

-- Soaking depth: Typically around 14.5 to 15.5 inches to overflow
+- Soaking depth: Approximately 15 to 16 inches to overflow

-- Drain: Center
+- Drain: Center drain with built-in overflow

 Quick Fit and Comfort Checklist